What is Probate? The ultimate guide to the process

 All probate expenses, including court costs, filing fees, and professional services, are paid from the estate’s funds, not by the executor personally.
 Executors must keep accurate records of these transactions for the final accounting submitted to the court.

 In some cases, yes.
-Assets held in joint ownership, trusts, or with named beneficiaries (like life insurance or retirement accounts) can bypass probate entirely.
+Assets held in joint ownership with rights of survivorship, trusts, or with named beneficiaries (like life insurance or retirement accounts) can bypass probate entirely.
 However, most estates still include at least a few assets that require court supervision to transfer legally.

 Executors typically need: